verloop/twirpy/README.md

 # Twirpy

-Python implementation of twirp RPC framework.
+Python implementation of Twirp RPC framework.

 This repo contains a protoc plugin that generates sever and client code and a pypi package with common implementation details.